 When the routine is done, it reports the slope over the whole set of smoothed points, and over the lower, middle and upper halves.
 For a JEOL, the slope over the whole curve might be the best value to use for STEMdefocusToDeltaZ.
 For an FEI scope, you should also enter this property, using the slope over the middle of the curve.

 Base Focus Values command (Calibration - Focus & Tuning sub-menu)

 On the Hitachi HT7700, use this command to record the objective lens values at each magnification in HR and HC modes, and the intermediate 1 lens value at each magnification in LM mode.
 When changing between magnifications, the microscope changes the focus lens value by a certain amount; this calibration is needed so that SerialEM can subtract off such changes and show a constant defocus when magnification changes.

-Use this command to obtain a calibration for correcting astigmatism.
+Use this command to obtain a calibration for correcting astigmatism by beam-tilt induced displacements.
 The program will measure the relationship between settings of the objective stigmator and the amount of shift in the image induced by beam tilt in two different directions.
 It also needs to measure these shifts for a known focus change.
 It starts by measuring the current defocus, then it measures the beam-tilt induced shift at focus levels above and below a middle focus value.
 It returns to the middle focus value and measures beam-tilt induced shift for positive and negative changes in the X and Y stigmators.
 Matrices are computed from these measurements.

 Since the measurements are similar to what occurs with autofocusing, the Focus parameters are used.
 There should be a specimen with some features in it; the beam intensity and exposure should be high enough to give clean images and accurate autofocusing.